Tinkerforge/doc/en/source/Software/API_Bindings_CSharp.rst

 ``Tinkerforge.dll`` file to the assembly catalog of the IDE.
 How this is done depends on the IDE and will be explained in documentation of that IDE.

+The C# bindings are also available as `NuGet package
+<https://www.nuget.org/packages/Tinkerforge/>`__ that can be added in Visual
+Studio C# and MonoDevelop (via `NuGet addin
+<https://github.com/mrward/monodevelop-nuget-addin`__) to your project as
+external reference.

 Testing an Example
 ------------------